Updated May 8, 2023

 - A compassionate being who willingly supports others to solve their problems.

 Isn’t this an image we all strive to present?
-Listening can help you become this image with very little effort, so you present yourself the way others want to see you.
+Listening can help you become this image with minimal effort, so you give yourself how others want to see you.

 Adapt the Right Body Language